acedesigns/Setup-Work-Flow/ionic/README.md

 Error: /home/anele/Templates/myApp/platforms/android/cordova/build: Command failed with exit code 8`

 #### Note
 These are not in any order, I just put them as I remembered.
-There may be things That I have forgotten about, I wi; try and update as I remember.
+There may be things That I have forgotten about, I will try and update as I remember.

 ## The actuall App is comming.